dmd-program/dmd-400-sp17/capstone-project-review-1.md

-# Capstone project progress reports
+# Capstone project production reports

-In this project review, you will:
+In this project report, you will:

 1. Submit a progress report presentation to Canvas
 2. Schedule time with instructor to discuss: